 To diagnose syringomyelia, your doctor will begin by asking about your medical history and doing a complete physical examination.

-In some cases, syringomyelia may be discovered incidentally when a spine MRI or computerized tomography (CT) scan is done for other reasons.
+In some cases, syringomyelia may be discovered incidentally during a spine MRI or computerized tomography (CT) scan conducted for other reasons.

 If your doctor suspects syringomyelia, you'll likely undergo tests which may include:

 Magnetic resonance imaging (MRI).
 An MRI of your spine and spinal cord is the most reliable tool for diagnosing syringomyelia.